stormlovetao/xQTLimp/README.md

 ### xQTLImp parameters：
-The parameters can be specified by short options (e.g. -h) or long options (e.g. --help), which have same effect.
-Please see the candidate parameters and explanations as follows:
+The parameters can be specified by short options (e.g. -h) or long options (e.g. --help), which have same effects.
+Please see the parameters and explanations as follows:
 ```bash
 xQTLImp
 -h, --help           null           # null, to display this usage.